jostylr/event-when/eventwhen.md

     __convenience forms__

-    * `.now`  Event A emits B, B fires before A finishes.
+    * `.now`  Event A emits B, B fires after the emitting handler finishes, but before other handler's for A finishes.
 This is the function calling model.
     * `.momentary` Event A emits B, B fires after A finishes.
 This is more of a synchronous callback model.
     * `.soon` Event A emits B then C, both with soon, then C fires after next tick.
 B fires after second tick.
     * `.later` Event A emits B then C, both with later, then B fires after next tick.
 C fires after second tick.